apache/doris-website/docs/admin-manual/cluster-management/upgrade.md

 - **Two-digit and one-digit versions:** Cross-version upgrades for two-digit versions are not recommended due to compatibility concerns.
 It is advised to upgrade sequentially through each two-digit version.
 For example, upgrading from version 3.0 to 3.3 should follow the sequence 3.0 -> 3.1 -> 3.2 -> 3.3.

+The detailed version information can be found in the [versioning rules](../../../../docusaurus-plugin-content-docs-community/current/release-versioning).

 ## Upgrade Precautions